yzAlvin/csharp-workshop/mocking.md

 Let's use spying again with a new test to check the order of operations is correct.

 We have two different dependencies and we want to record all of their operations into one list.
 So we'll create _one spy for them both_.

+# The below has not been changed to C# yet

 ```go
 type SpyCountdownOperations struct {